Peter Harvey MBE is chief executive of the Fork Lift Truck Association.

 It's still early days, but this hints at a brighter (and safer) future for their members and their workforces.

 These six associations are the pioneers of a new class of membership: partnership members.
 It is a relationship that will be truly symbiotic.
 Our partners will have access to a huge raft of exclusive safety resources and be encouraged to take part in our award-winning safety events and the FLTA's core membership will learn much more about the issues facing our partners and be party to their campaigns and promotions.
-The benefits

 For the members of these new partner organisations - those who actually own and operate forklifts, there is the opportunity to join the FLTA's Safe User Group membership at specially negotiated and discounted rates.